The architecture search that found something better

 By the time we submitted the paper, we had already found configurations that outperformed what we published.
 The paper describes the search.
 The product uses the result.

 We are a new company.
 We are not pretending otherwise.
 Two papers.
 Seven grids.
-A team that spent a decade learning that the tail is where it matters.
+A team that learned, on manufacturing lines, that the tail is where it matters.
 The benchmarks are on the site.

 Free plan.
 No credit card.
 All seven grids.